 What’s so ironic about writing about food and testing recipes all day is that I find myself looking for quicker meals to make than I ever have before.
-I work two steps away from my kitchen, yet most days I have very little time to make extravagent meals.
+I work two steps away from my kitchen, yet most days I have very little time to make any sort of extravagant meals.

-I prefer the Italian kind or any good quality that’s packed in olive oil instead of water.
+When it comes to buying tuna, I prefer the Italian in glass jars with olive oil or any good quality that’s packed in olive oil instead of water.

 That said, I prepped this in literally 10 minutes and it cooked for approximately 20 minutes.
 Et voila!– a complete, hearty meal in just 30 minutes…literally.